 From making a room appear larger or brighter to adding a unique focal point, commercial mirrors serve a variety of purposes in design.

 Like any glass product, mirrors should be handled with care.
-Carelessness in how you move, install, or maintain a commercial mirror greatly increases the risk for damaging or breaking the piece -- or even worse, causing an injury.
+Carelessness in how you move, install, or maintain a commercial mirror greatly increases the risk of damaging or breaking the piece -- or even worse, causing an injury.

 Protecting mirror sheets -- as well as your staff and customers -- is about taking the proper precautions from the moment you receive them all the way through installation.